OldManUmby/DND.SRD.Wiki/pages/08.equipment/default.md

 The Armor table shows the cost, weight, and other properties of the common types of armor worn in fantasy gaming worlds.

-**_Armor Proficiency._** Anyone can put on a suit of armor or strap a shield to an arm.
+**_Armor Proficiency_**.
+Anyone can put on a suit of armor or strap a shield to an arm.
 Only those proficient in the armor’s use know how to wear it effectively, however.
 Your class gives you proficiency with certain types of armor.
 If you wear armor that you lack proficiency with, you have disadvantage on any ability check, saving throw, or attack roll that involves Strength or Dexterity, and you can’t cast spells.

-**_Armor Class (AC)._** Armor protects its wearer from attacks.
+**_Armor Class (AC)_**.
+Armor protects its wearer from attacks.
 The armor (and shield) you wear determines your base Armor Class.

-**_Heavy Armor._** Heavier armor interferes with the wearer’s ability to move quickly, stealthily, and freely.
+**_Heavy Armor_**.
+Heavier armor interferes with the wearer’s ability to move quickly, stealthily, and freely.
 If the Armor table shows “Str 13” or “Str 15” in the Strength column for an armor type, the armor reduces the wearer’s speed by 10 feet unless the wearer has a Strength score equal to or higher than the listed score.

-**_Stealth._** If the Armor table shows “Disadvantage” in the Stealth column, the wearer has disadvantage on Dexterity (Stealth) checks.
+**_Stealth_**.
+If the Armor table shows “Disadvantage” in the Stealth column, the wearer has disadvantage on Dexterity (Stealth) checks.

-**_Shields._** A shield is made from wood or metal and is carried in one hand.
+**_Shields_**.
+A shield is made from wood or metal and is carried in one hand.
 Wielding a shield increases your Armor Class by 2.
 You can benefit from only one shield at a time.

 #### Light Armor

 Made from supple and thin materials, light armor favors agile adventurers since it offers some protection without sacrificing mobility.
 If you wear light armor, you add your Dexterity modifier to the base number from your armor type to determine your Armor Class.

-**_Padded._** Padded armor consists of quilted layers of cloth and batting.
+**_Padded_**.
+Padded armor consists of quilted layers of cloth and batting.

-**_Leather._** The breastplate and shoulder protectors of this armor are made of leather that has been stiffened by being boiled in oil.
+**_Leather_**.
+The breastplate and shoulder protectors of this armor are made of leather that has been stiffened by being boiled in oil.
 The rest of the armor is made of softer and more flexible materials.

-**_Studded Leather._** Made from tough but flexible leather, studded leather is reinforced with close-set rivets or spikes.
+**_Studded Leather_**.
+Made from tough but flexible leather, studded leather is reinforced with close-set rivets or spikes.

 #### Medium Armor

 Medium armor offers more protection than light armor, but it also impairs movement more.
 If you wear medium armor, you add your Dexterity modifier, to a maximum of +2, to the base number from your armor type to determine your Armor Class.

-**_Hide._** This crude armor consists of thick furs and pelts.
+**_Hide_**.
+This crude armor consists of thick furs and pelts.
 It is commonly worn by barbarian tribes, evil humanoids, and other folk who lack access to the tools and materials needed to create better armor.

-**_Chain Shirt._** Made of interlocking metal rings, a chain shirt is worn between layers of clothing or leather.
+**_Chain Shirt_**.
+Made of interlocking metal rings, a chain shirt is worn between layers of clothing or leather.
 This armor offers modest protection to the wearer’s upper body and allows the sound of the rings rubbing against one another to be muffled by outer layers.

-**_Scale Mail._** This armor consists of a coat and leggings (and perhaps a separate skirt) of leather covered with overlapping pieces of metal, much like the scales of a fish.
+**_Scale Mail_**.
+This armor consists of a coat and leggings (and perhaps a separate skirt) of leather covered with overlapping pieces of metal, much like the scales of a fish.
 The suit includes gauntlets.

-**_Breastplate._** This armor consists of a fitted metal chest piece worn with supple leather.
+**_Breastplate_**.
+This armor consists of a fitted metal chest piece worn with supple leather.
 Although it leaves the legs and arms relatively unprotected, this armor provides good protection for the wearer’s vital organs while leaving the wearer relatively unencumbered.

-**_Half Plate._** Half plate consists of shaped metal plates that cover most of the wearer’s body.
+**_Half Plate_**.
+Half plate consists of shaped metal plates that cover most of the wearer’s body.
 It does not include leg protection beyond simple greaves that are attached with leather straps.

 #### Heavy Armor